choderalab/yank/docs/yamlpages/systems.rst

 * ``pack``: If the ligand is far away from the receptor or if there are clashing atoms (defined as closer than 1.5 angstroms),
   Yank will randomly translate and rotate the ligand until  this is solved.
-  Set this to "no" if you don't wan't to  modify the initial position of the ligand as defined in  your input file.
+  Set this to "no" if you don't want to  modify the initial position of the ligand as defined in  your input file.
 * ``leap`` and ``parameters``: Both options must be specified as shown and tell LEaP which parameter files to use.
   Each file can be one native to LEaP, or a custom file relative to the YAML script location.
   If multiple files are specified, they must be enclosed around square brackets, ``[ ]``.